HelpfulSarah/Hexo/source/_posts/Cake.md

 Using a [Pampered Chef Rockcrok pan](https://www.pamperedchef.com/pws/sarahconrad/shop/Cookware/Cookware/Rockcrok+Everyday+Pan/3139) is a great way to make cakes in the microwave!
 They clean up very easily and are really versatile!

-Rockcrok's are the power house in the kitchen that can be used anywhere!
+Rockcrok's are the powerhouse in the kitchen that can be used anywhere!
 This can help streamline your cooking process.
 Start a meal in the microwave or on the stovetop, then finish off in the oven or under the broiler - all in the same pan!

 {% asset_img MicrowaveCake.png %}
+This site contains affiliate links to products.
+We may receive a commission for purchases made through these links.